Xingyinliu-Lab/RFW/README.md

 ### Reference database preparation

+Reference database contains following four files.

+> 1. fundb-COG.db
+> 2. fundb-EC.db
+> 3. fundb-KO.db
+> 4. taxonomyInfoDB.db

+Download reference database from [figshare](https:/doi.org/10.6084/m9.figshare.24541876) and unzip the files into one filefolder.
+This will be used as db_place in RFW arguments.

 ### Arguments for RFW
 > 1. col_info_name.
 Metainfo file.
 > 2. abu_df_name.
 Abundance data file.
 Both relative abundance or raw counts file are ok.